catalystneuro/neuroconv/docs/developer_guide/docker_images.rst

 Otherwise, in any cloud deployment, the YAML file transfer will have to be managed separately, likely as a part of the data transfer or an entirely separate step.

 To use this alternative image on a local environment, you no longer need to invoke the ``neuroconv`` entrypoint pointing to a file.
-Instead, just set the environment variable and run the docker container on the mounted volume...
+Instead, just set the environment variables and run the docker container on the mounted volume...

 .. code::

-    export YAML_STREAM="<copy and paste contents of YAML file (manually replace instances of double quotes with single quotes)>"  # On Windows, use `set` instead of `export` docker run -it --volume /your/local/drive/:/desired/alias/of/drive/ ghcr.io/catalystneuro/neuroconv:yaml_variable
+    export YAML_STREAM="<copy and paste contents of YAML file (manually replace instances of double quotes with single quotes)>" export NEUROCONV_DATA_PATH="/desired/alias/of/volume/"
+    export NEUROCONV_OUTPUT_PATH="/desired/alias/of/volume/"
+    docker run -it --volume /your/local/volume/:/desired/alias/of/volume/ ghcr.io/catalystneuro/neuroconv:yaml_variable

 .. note::

-    When  using YAML files through the docker containers, always be sure that the file and folder paths are absolute stemming from the base volume as mounted inside the container; otherwise, the NWB file will be written inside pf the container but will then not be accessible outside of it.
+    On Windows, use ``set`` instead of ``export``.